SumitDD/SiMiniProject2/README.md

     │   └── ...
     └── ...

+> :warning: Make sure that you select multiple startup projects and select both the services on startup!

 **Step 4: Run the project and call the followin endpoint with the following request body:

 https://localhost:7052/Complaints